 - Send out regular salary surveys to see how your organization stacks up.
 If you’re underpaying your employees, it’s going to lead to burnout faster, and they’re more likely to leave if overworked.

-- Make sure your staff uses their PTO and takes time off after busy seasons (such as tax season for accounting firms).
+- Make sure your staff uses their PTO/sick days and takes time off after busy seasons (such as tax season for accounting firms).

-With these strategies in hand, you’ll be well-equipped to help your employees manage their workload.
-As a result, they’ll be happier, healthier contributors to your organization.
+The bottom line is this, with these strategies in hand, you’ll be well-equipped to help your employees manage their workload.
+As a result, they’ll be happier, healthier contributors to your organization, and you’ll hopefully avoid job burnout.